Jump to navigation

 You may participate in the stakeholder process and work group in two ways:

-After stakeholder work groups, the Department generally, but not always, drafts rules for adoption pursuant to the State Administrative Procedures Act found in section 24-4-103 of the Colorado Revised Statute.
+After stakeholder work groups, the Department generally drafts or amends drafts of rules for adoption pursuant to the State Administrative Procedures Act found in section 24-4-103 of the Colorado Revised Statute.

-After stakeholder work groups, the Department will issues a Notice of Formal Rulemaking and the Department begins the official rulemaking process pursuant to the State Administrative Procedures Act found in section 24-4-101 et. seq. of the Colorado Revised Statute.
-The proposed rules are published and members of the public are encouraged to provide comments and concerns regarding the proposed rule language.
+After stakeholder work groups, the Department will issue a Notice of Formal Rulemaking and the Department begins the official rulemaking process pursuant to the State Administrative Procedures Act found in section 24-4-101 et. seq. of the Colorado Revised Statute.
+The proposed regulations are published and members of the public are encouraged to provide comments and concerns regarding the proposed regulation language.
 To receive rulemaking notifications, click here.

-Public Comment can be made in writing, in testimony during a public hearing or both.
-You may submit written comments to firstname.lastname@example.org.
-Upon completion of the public comment period, a Hearing Officer (who also conducts the public rulemaking hearing) reviews the public comments and makes a recommendation to the State Licensing Authority (the Executive Director of the Department of Revenue or their designee,) who adopts the rules as proposed, adopts the rules with modifications or sends the rules back to the Division for additional work.
+Public comment can be made in writing, in testimony during a public hearing, or both.
+You may submit written comments to email@example.com.
+Upon completion of the public comment period, the Executive Director of the Department of Revenue or his or her designee shall adopt the regulations as proposed, adopt the regulations with modifications, or send the regulations back to the Division for additional work.